• Skip to main content

 They give you the munchies!

-Just try to gorge yourself the same way with a box of cookies made with butter, coconut oil or palm oil or wolf down a plateful of french fries that were cooked in beef fat (tallow).
+Just try to gorge yourself the same way with a box of cookies made with butter or coconut oil.

-It seems with America’s weight problem now at a crisis level, it’s time for a return to the traditional fats of our ancestors which didn’t contribute to overeating or weight issues.
+It seems with America’s weight problem now at a crisis level, it’s time for a return to the traditional fats of our ancestors.

-Check out my book Get Your Fats Straight to get the whole story about what fats to eat for optimal health and what fats to avoid in an easily understandable, comprehensive format.
+My book Get Your Fats Straight details the whole story about what fats to eat for optimal health and what fats to avoid in an easily understandable, comprehensive format.

 References